danhtaihoang/danhtaihoang.github.io/Publications.md

 Special Issue of Vietnam Education Journal, pages 72 – 74 (2006).
 (In Vietnamese).

 2: Pham Thi Phu, <span style="color:green">Hoang Danh Tai</span>,
-Application of oscilloscopes in teaching of physics at high school, Journal ofScience, Vinh University, 35 (2A), 69-77 (2005).
+Application of oscilloscope in teaching of physics at high school, Journal ofScience, Vinh University, 35 (2A), 69-77 (2005).
 (In Vietnamese).

 1: <span style="color:green">Hoang Danh Tai</span>,
-Digital oscilloscope application combining with experiment and model in teaching of “Electric oscillation, alternating current”, Vietnamese Student Competition on Science Research (2004).
+Combination of digital oscilloscope, experiment, and modelling in teaching of “Electric oscillation, alternating current”, Vietnamese Student Competition on Science Research (2004).
 (In Vietnamese).